 Established in the early 1990s, the National Center for Complementary and Integrative Health (NCCIH) supports nationwide research for alternative and complementary treatment.
 With a $50 million budget devoted to researching treatments that don’t involve pharmaceuticals or surgery, the agency’s website regularly posts the results of studies covering treatments such as mindfulness-based stress reduction (MBSR), cognitive behavioral therapy (CBT), and acupuncture.
 As this organization and others shine a stronger light on the efficacy of CAM’s various treatments, a self-feeding cycle is likely to lead to more research, more certified CAM practitioners, and more consumers willing to explore alternative and complementary healthcare options.

 Both experienced health practitioners and those aspiring to join the movement for alternative, holistic treatments are finding employment opportunities across a wide range of specializations.
-In the United States, there is increasing public awareness of and demand for complementary medicine, including Oriental medicine.
+In the United States, there is increasing public awareness of and demand for complementary medicine, including Chinese medicine.
 According to the Deloitte, 20 percent of consumers report treating a health problem with an alternative approach to conventional medicine such as acupuncture, while 40 percent indicate that they are open to doing so in the future.

-The job outlook for dietitians and nutritionists is expected to grow 14 percent — faster than the national average — between 2016 and 2026, with an average median annual salary of $58,920.
+The CAM job outlook for dietitians and nutritionists is expected to grow 14 percent — faster than the national average — between 2016 and 2026, with an average median annual salary of $58,920.
 These health practitioners will play a key role in educating their clients on alternative nutrition options such as supplements, megavitamins, and herbal products.

 Drivers of the movement for alternative, holistic care are far and wide.
 From the grim lessons of the national opioid crisis to a growing interest in preventive care and a desire to become more involved in personal self-care, individuals are exploring options outside of the doctor’s office.
-And though the movement is posing unique challenges to the healthcare industry, the opportunities are exciting with the full potential of alternative care yet to be explored.
+And though the movement is posing unique challenges to the healthcare industry, the job opportunities are exciting with the full potential of alternative care yet to be explored.